What we will cover

 These include the classic pub business deals where, according to survey respondents, you could be offered anything from socks and dodgy CD copies to a broken snooker cue and 100 dead pheasants.

 One punter admitted to being offered four packets of smoky back bacon one evening.
-While there’s no indication of whether they accepted the offer or not, here is an idea of how that conversation might well have panned out – and how this traditional style of doing business neatly maps on to the modern day concept of the sales funnel.
+While there’s no indication of whether they accepted the offer or not, here is an idea of how that conversation might well have panned out – and how this traditional style of doing business neatly maps on to the modern day marketing concept of the sales funnel.

 The Awareness Phase